blck-iot/SNIxKWT/README.md

 ### Why Helium?

 Crypto incentivized network with almost 1.
 Mio Gateways worldwide.
-Costs of a gateway can "can be earned back (missing the word)" through PoC (Proof of Coverage) rewards and DC (Data Credits) consumption.
+Return on investment cost of a gateway can made through PoC (Proof of Coverage) rewards and DC (Data Credits) consumption.
 LNS managed by Helium Foundation.
 End-Nodes can be integrated in minutes.
+One could also run their own LNS, instructions [here](https://docs.helium.com/use-the-network/run-a-network-server/buy-an-oui/)

 >Deployed infrastructure can be used permissionless by other projects.